-Fancy a neat little formula for building certain types of word in Esperanto?
+Today we play with a neat little formula for building certain types of word!

-If you aren’t familiar with viewing Esperanto root words as having an inherent class (“object”,”quality”,”action”), then quickly read my previous post.
+If you aren’t familiar with viewing Esperanto root words as having an inherent type (“object”,”quality”, or “action”), then have a quick read of my previous post.

-And that you don’t want to just say “a woman”.
+And imagine you don’t just want to say “a woman”.
 You want to call attention to a particular aspect of W (the woman).
 We’ll call the aspect: A.

-Let’s say A (our aspect) is “haro” = “hair”; we want to call attention to the woman’s hair.
+Let’s say A (the aspect) is “haro” (“hair”); we want to make reference to the woman’s hair.

-So, we want to call attention to the fact that a woman has brown hair.
+So, we want to call attention to the fact that the woman has brown hair.

-In other words: we want to refer to W, making a reference to A, which is distinguishable by being P (and we want to do it in a neat little phrase).
+In other words: we want to refer to W, making a reference to A, which is distinguished by being P.

 In English, we’d say: